JLX0/LLM_utilities/README.md

-# Currently under active development, documentations and examples will be added soon
+# Currently under active development

+- Documentations and more examples will be added soon.

 # LLM Utilities

-Misc. utilities for interacting with LLMs
+Misc. utilities for interacting with LLMs.

 # Requirements